apache/fury-site/blog/2025-10-29-fory_rust_versatile_serialization_framework.md

 - **No more trade-offs**: Get performance _and_ flexibility
 - **No more boilerplate**: Derive macros handle the complexity
-- **No more lock-in**: Trait-object and shared reference support by nature
+- **No more conversion layers**: External-type serializers work directly with third-party values

 Whether you're building microservices, data pipelines, or real-time systems, Apache Fory Rust delivers the performance you need with the ergonomics you deserve.